douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * efiko - effect
 * egala - equal
 * egaldigi - to level, to equalize
-* egaleco - equality
+* egaleco - equality, equity
-* egali - to equal
+* egali - to equal, to equate
 * ege - extremely
+* ego - ego
+* egoo - ego
 * ejo - place
 * ekde - since
 * ekdormiĝi - to fall asleep
 * ekesti - to arise
 * ekflorado - boom
 * eki - to start, begin
+* ekipi - to equip
+* ekiri - to embark
 * ekkompreni - to understand, to comprehend
 * ekkrii - to exclaim, to cry out
 * eklabori - to start working